DeeEmm/Thir/README.md

 ## How do Roll Filters work?

 Automatic roll filters use a long strip of filter media wound onto a roll, much like a toilet roll.
 A length of media is unwound from the roll and water is passed through it.
 Particulates and waste become trapped in the media allowing the cleaned filtered water to pass through.
-When the media becomes blocked new media is then automatically indexed off of the roll presenting clean media to the water flow.
-Used media is wound onto a waste roll where it is collected until the filter roll has been used.
+When the media becomes blocked the water rises triggering a float switch which then indexes the roll presenting clean media to the water flow.
+Used media is wound onto a waste roll where it is stored until disposal.

 ## Why do we need yet another roll filter?